How To Fix iPhone 12 Pro Max Dimmed Screen Issue (Low Brightness)

 This issue has been reported to us for occurring since day 1 on an iPhone 12 Pro Max unit.
 However, it could also happen on any other new model iPhone 12 mini, 12 or 12 Pro.
 Here is what you can do to fix it:

 The natural thing to start with is to manually adjust brightness.
-Swipe-down from the top-right corner of the screen to bring down the Control Center and use the Brightness toggle.
+Swipe-down from the top-right corner of the screen to unveil the Control Center and use the Brightness toggle.

 Tip: Long-press the Brightness controls to open up the expanded view.
 Use your finger to increase Brightness.
 Also make sure that Dark Mode and Night Shift aren’t enabled.